Last Updated on March 10, 2022

 It comes with V-brakes which makes it very affordable, simple, and requires little maintenance.
 Its stock coil fork comes with 80 mm of travel while its tires have low-profile knobs.

 Mongoose Stasis Comp

-It has a four-bar linkage efficient in going down steep sections.
-It might be hard to pedal uphill.
+Mongoose nailed it this time with their budget full-sus mountain bike called the Stasis Comp.
+This is a full suspension bike that is meant for mellow trails and slight downhills.
+It has a four-bar linkage that is efficient in going down steep sections.
+It might be a bit hard to pedal uphill.
 But you can avoid this by just adding a little more PSI on the tires.

 It comes in a matte red finish that adds class and elegance to its looks.
 This bike is also easy to maneuver thanks to its nimble 26-inch wheels.
 This one’s for you if you’d like to know what riding a full-sus bike feels like.

 This bike has a hybrid drivetrain composed of a Shimano rear derailleur and SRAM twist shifters.
 The front wheel has a quick-release setup.
-It’s also got aluminum wheels and 140 mm disc brakes for hard braking on steep trails.
+It’s also got alloy wheels and 140 mm disc brakes for hard braking on steep trails.